VaclavDanek/react-skeleton-app/README.md

 # Info
 React skeleton app, loosely based on "DevX empty project".
-The HomeContainer with a validated form serves as an example of usage.
+The HomeContainer, with a validated form inside, serves just as an example of usage.

 ## Main features
 * flow